AlejandroPenaloza/Mastermind/README.md

 ('k' is given by the user) in their right place.

 ## Mastermind 2
-A hint is granted every three tries in this version.
+A hint is granted every three tries.
 It allows you to keep playing as long as the user wishes.

 ### (WORK IN PROGRESS)